 DNDi’s long-term goal for sleeping sickness, also known as human African trypanosomiasis (HAT), is to develop and register two new drugs that are effective against both Stage 1 and Stage 2 of the disease and both subspecies of the parasite, T.b. gambiense and T.b. rhodesiense.

-To provide clinical data to assess the safety and efficacy of fexinidazole as a treatment for both stages of T.b. rhodesiense, we have joined with partners to form the HAT-r-ACC consortium, with funding from the European & Developing Countries Clinical Trials Partnership and the Portuguese Fundação para a Ciência e a Tecnologia.
+To provide clinical data to assess the alternative use of fexinidazole as a treatment for both stages of T.b. rhodesiense, we have joined with partners to form the HAT-r-ACC consortium, with funding from the European & Developing Countries Clinical Trials Partnership (EDCTP) and the Portuguese Fundação para a Ciência e a Tecnologia.
 The consortium is working on a five-year project in Uganda and Malawi, which together account for 93% of T.b. rhodesiense cases globally.
 The clinical trial aims to support WHO control and elimination efforts in East Africa by providing evidence to extend the indication for fexinidazole to T.b. rhodesiense.
 The consortium also aims to support national sleeping sickness control programmes in Malawi and Uganda to raise awareness of T.b. rhodesiense sleeping sickness among affected communities and increase early detection of cases.

 ‘Patients scream as we inject the drug.
 Some never leave the hospital.’